rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 ### Exercises:

 * Consider ways to protect the Account page and make it accessible only for authenticated users.
-* Confirm your {{% a_blank "source code for the last section" "https://github.com/the-road-to-react-with-firebase/react-firebase-authentication/tree/a644850ef10121c5c97e4dd2dc22c62101b9f8b0" %}}.
+* Confirm your {{% a_blank "source code for the last section" "https://github.com/the-road-to-react-with-firebase/react-firebase-authentication/tree/a644850ef10121c5c97e4dd2dc22c62101b9f8b0" %}}

 {{% chapter_header "Protected Routes in React with Authorization" "react-firebase-protected-routes" %}}

-When you sign out on the home or account page, there is no redirect, even though these pages are only accessible for authenticated users.
-There is no reason to show a non authenticated user the account or home page, however, so you will implement a protection for these routes in case a user signs out called authorization.
+So far, all of your application's routes are accessible by everyone.
+It doesn't matter whether the user is authenticated or not authenticated.
+For instance, when you sign out on the home or account page, there is no redirect, even though these pages should be only accessible for authenticated users.
+There is no reason to show a non authenticated user the account or home page in the first place, because these are the places where a user accesses sensible information.
+In this section, so you will implement a protection for these routes called authorization.
 The protection is a **broad-grained authorization**, which checks for authenticated users.
 If none is present, it redirects from a protected to a public route; else, it will do nothing.
 The condition is defined as:

 {{< highlight javascript >}}
 const condition = authUser => authUser != null;